HaotianFrankZhang/Allocate-Protein-Hinges/README.md

 plotSingleGraph(modes, averageEigVecs, gnms, binding, [])
 ```

-### Raw data
+# Raw data
-In 20 folders, you can find a folder named "Data", it includes the ensemble id list, dali results, and binding sites.
-Please be aware that every time you query Dali, the ensemble results can be changed because PDB database is always updating.
-To fix your ensembles, you need to record the list and chain IDs.
-In the main folder, there is a file named "drug_letters_screen.txt".
-It contains 1,018 approved drug IDs.
+Within each of the 20 folders, there is a subfolder named "Data" that contains several key files: the ensemble ID list, Dali search results, and information on binding sites.
+It is important to note that the results from Dali searches may vary over time since the Protein Data Bank (PDB) database is continually updated.
+To ensure consistency in your data, it is essential to maintain records of the ensemble lists and the corresponding chain IDs.

+Additionally, located in the main folder, you will find a file called "drug_letters_screen.txt".
+This file comprises a list of 1,018 approved drug IDs, providing a comprehensive resource for further analysis.